Execution set for Alabama inmate convicted of killing teen

 The Alabama Supreme Court set a Feb.
 7 execution date for Dominique Ray.

-Tiffany Harville disappeared from her Selma home in 1995.
-Her body was found in a field a month later.
+Tiffany Harville disappeared from her Selma home on July 15, 1995.
+Her decomposing body was found in a field a month later.

-Ray was convicted in 1999 after co-defendant Marcus Owden testified that Ray stabbed the girl after they picked her up from her home and raped her.
+Ray was convicted in 1999 after co-defendant Marcus Owden testified that Ray cut the girl’s throat after they picked her up from her home and raped her.
+Owden said they also took the girl’s purse which had $6 or $7 in it.

 Most Read Nation & World Stories

-Note: This story has been corrected to reflect that Walter Leroy Moody was the last inmate executed in Alabama.